 - critical analysis of musical works

-This unit will also equip students with an applied understanding of writing for different media formats, including online and print, and an ability to critically evaluate written sources relevant to their discipline.
+This unit will also equip students with an applied understanding of writing about music in different formats, and an ability to critically evaluate written sources relevant to their discipline

 |Unit name||Writing About Music|